alasdairwood04/Flat-Renting-Prices-in-Edinburgh/README.md

 ### Current State
 - Scrapes all the pages of the website and puts all the flats for rent in an excel file.
 Aiming to improve the functinality to allow the user to input certain criteria e.g. number of rooms, HMO etc.
 - Just incorporated the use of Pandas to clean the data before going into the excel file
+- Added different graphs that people may want to view while searching for flats in Edinburgh - e.g. rent per room/area of Edinburgh